CodeSolutions2/question_quiz_app/README.md

 Enter a Public Google Cloud Platform Storage Bucket with text files in the following order:

 text0.txt
-Question?
+Question
 1. multiple choice answer 1
-1. multiple choice answer 2
+2. multiple choice answer 2
 3. multiple choice answer 3
 4. multiple choice answer 4
-Copy-paste of one of the four multiple choice answers that is the answer
+2. multiple choice answer 2 (Copy-paste of one of the four multiple choice answers that is the answer)

 And example text.txt file is: